Mechanically Checked Safety Proof of a Byzantine Paxos Algorithm

 The final refinement step, that BPCon refines PCon, has

-been proved and the proof completely checked by TLAPS, except for:
+been proved and the proof completely checked by TLAPS, except that

 assumed without proof--for example, that a finite, non-empty set of integers

 contains a maximal element.
-These assumptions have been checked with
+These assumptions were checked with

 TLC to avoid possible errors in their statements.